RBI Grade B Syllabus 2026: Updated Exam Pattern for Phase 1, 2 & Interview

 RBI Grade B Interview Round

-The final selection stage is the Interview.
-This round evaluates your technical knowledge of finance and economics, alongside essential personality traits, communication prowess, and decision-making capabilities.
+The final stage is the Interview round, which evaluates your grasp of finance and economics, as well as personality traits, communication skills, and real-world problem-solving abilities.

-Prior to the interview, candidates are required to complete a Psychometric Test.
-While this test carries no score, it remains a mandatory component of the selection procedure.
+All candidates must undergo a psychometric test prior to the interview.
+While this test carries no score weightage, it remains a mandatory component of the selection process.

-The Interview carries a weightage of 75 marks for all posts (General, DEPR, & DSIM).
-Shortlisting for this stage is based on the aggregate performance in the Mains exam.
-Candidates may opt to conduct the interview in either English or Hindi.
-Final selection is determined by a merit list based on the combined marks of the Phase-II exam and the Interview.
+The Interview is worth 75 marks for all posts (General, DEPR & DSIM).
+Candidates are shortlisted based on their aggregate performance in the Mains examination.
+Interviews can be conducted in either Hindi or English.
+The final merit list is determined by the combined scores of the Phase-II exam and the interview.

-An interview process is conducted for all candidates who successfully clear the preliminary and main examination phases.
+Beyond the preliminary and main examinations, an interview is mandatory for all candidates who successfully clear the first two phases.

-The final merit ranking is compiled based on the total marks secured in the Mains examination and the personal interview.
+The final merit selection is exclusively calculated based on marks secured during the Main examination and the interview.

 FAQs